 When traveling internationally, you might come into contact with diseases that are rare in the United States such as polio or yellow fever.
 You will be required to get vaccines to travel to certain places.
 See the United States Department of Health and Human Services website for more information.

-Go to your primary care doctor for a check-up.
+Go to your primary healthcare provider for a check-up.

 For senior travel safety seeing your doctor ahead, even if you are in good health, is recommended to avoid any medical surprises while you are away.
 Do this at least 10 days before your scheduled trip.